Serpens66/Anno-1800-Mods/README.md

 -
 Modloader no longer required.
 Simply put the mods you want to use into your "Documents/Anno 1800/mods" folder (create it if it does not exist) and start the game.
 Make sure you have either only the zip file of a mod or only the unpacked folder of the mod here, otherwise the mod may load twice.

+Do NOT simply use all the mods from here at once, some might be incomaptible to each other!
+You can use "I mod your Anno (IMYA) mod-manager or take a look at the Documents\Anno 1800\log\mod-loader.log after starting the game or read the modinfo.json file to see incompatible mods (if they are marked to be incompatible by the author).

 Coming Changes:
 - Change "Preferred Goods" mod a bit, especially adding some of the newer DLC products.